IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-4.md

 ![Window diagram](/streamsx.documentation/images/python/window.jpg)

 As shown above, windows are made up of a finite number of tuples.
 They are represented by the `Window` class in this API.
-You create a new `Window` by calling `Stream.last()` or `Stream.batch`, specifying the window size or duration as a parameter.
+You create a new `Window` by calling `Stream.last()` or `Stream.batch()`, specifying the window size or duration as a parameter.
 <a id="wsize"></a>

 ### Window size and duration

 Tuples are collected into the window based on the defined size of the window.
 The size of the window can be based on
-- Elapsed time, e.g. collect all the tuples in a 5 minute interval.
-Time elapsed is computed using system time.- `Stream.last(size=datetime.timedelta(minutes=5))` , or
+- Elapsed time, e.g. _collect all the tuples in a 5 minute interval_.
+Time elapsed is computed using system time.
+    `Stream.last(size=datetime.timedelta(minutes=5))` , or

     `Stream.batch(size=datetime.timedelta(minutes=5))`
-- Number of tuples collected, e.g. collect 100 tuples regardless of how often the data arrives.
+- Number of tuples collected, e.g. _collect 100 tuples regardless of how often the data arrives._

     `Stream.batch(size=100) ` or